HOME

 Scott 440 Scott C143

-This section is about things in Jesuit churches or houses, but this is not in a Jesuit church.
-The stamp honors "obras Jesuiticas" and Scott describes this as a "Colonial Jesuit Altar".
+While this section is about things in Jesuit churches or houses, this altar is not in a Jesuit church.
+The stamp honors "obras Jesuiticas" and Scott describes this as a "Colonial Jesuit Altar."
 So one might presume this is a Jesuit church — surely that is St. Francis Xavier in the niche on the right.
 It is, however, the church of Capiata, which is near Jesuit ruins, but it is not supposed to have belonged to the Society.
 A local tradition ascribes the altar though to a certain Master Gabriel, who was a student of the Jesuits.

 A Gilded Carving of Angel